arenaxr/arena-docs/content/overview/build.md

 2.  **Scene Objects:** See a list of the objects currently persisted in the scene.
 At the bottom of the list there are buttons to delete, copy and select objects.
 To select a single object, click on its name (the line will become darker).
-You can press the object’s edit button (highlighted with a circle in the figure above) to edit its properties.This area also has a search bar that lets you filter the objects in the object list.
+You can press the object's edit button (highlighted with a circle in the figure above) to edit its properties.This area also has a search bar that lets you filter the objects in the object list.
 Click on the list to toggle show/hide of